top of page

 Help Make a Difference:

-Adopt-A-Family
+Advent Adopt-A-Family

 Local Food Shelves

-• Fall BBQ Cook-Off
+• Annual Fall BBQ Cook-Off - open to the public

-• November Evening of Thanksgiving Fun
+• November 2023: Evening of Thanksgiving Fun - open to the public

 Prayer Shawl Ministry